 [3] Add the Mesh Collider component and tick on the Convex box

-(If you unpacked the game a*sets you will notice this method is different from Vanilla ships, but it is easier to setup)
+(If you unpacked the game assets you will notice this method is different from Vanilla ships, but it is easier to setup)

 [1] Right click in the project folder and create an empty prefab.
 Rename it “Collider Sampler”.